EmergeTools/SnapshotPreviews/README.md

 ## Generating Snapshots

-See [the documentation](https://docs.emergetools.com/docs/swiftui-previews) for how to set up snapshot testing for your app.
+See [the documentation](https://docs.emergetools.com/docs/snapshot-testing) for how to set up snapshot testing for your app.

 ## Preview Gallery

 `PreviewGallery` is an interactive UI built on top of snapshot extraction.
-It turns your SwiftUI previews into a gallery of compoents and features you can access from your application.
+It turns your SwiftUI previews into a gallery of components and features you can access from your application.
 Xcode is not required to view the previews.
 You can use it to preview individual components (buttons/rows/icons/etc) or even entire interactive features.

 <p align="center">
   <img src="./images/image1.png" />
 </p>

-The public API of PreviewGallery is just one SwiftUI `View` named `PreviewGallery`.
-Just display this view to get the full gallery.
-For example, you could add a button like this:
+The public API of PreviewGallery is a single SwiftUI `View` named `PreviewGallery`.
+Displaying this view gives you access to the full gallery.
+For example, you could add a button with navigation like this:

 ```swift
 import SwiftUI